 In her day, there were no skate boards.
 I survived a very active childhood with a few scars but all limbs intact.
 I still miss climbing trees.

-Lizard Lass Premium Member about 7 years ago
+Lizard Lass Premium Member over 7 years ago

 Encouraging kids to wear less protective gear seems irresponsible… I’m glad Frazz has more sense here.